Quick Take

 Predators, Threats, and Conservation Status

 For now, the IUCN lists the black and white warbler as “least concern” due to its wide-ranging habitat and the number of individuals.
-However, they are several threats that could potentially cause problems for this creature in the future.
+However, there are several threats that could potentially cause problems for this creature in the future.

 As the climate continues to warm, the warbler could face spring heat waves and heavy rainfall, which can endanger young birds and impede adults from feeding their babies.
 Other threats include loss of habitat from urbanization and pesticides, which have caused population decreases since the 1970s.